ifsheldon/async-openai-wasm/async-openai-wasm/README.md

 - Visit [examples](https://github.com/64bit/async-openai/tree/main/examples) directory on how to use `async-openai`, and [WASM examples](https://github.com/ifsheldon/async-openai-wasm/tree/main/examples) in `async-openai-wasm`.
 - Visit [docs.rs/async-openai](https://docs.rs/async-openai) for docs.

+## Realtime API

+Only types for Realtime API are implemented, and can be enabled with feature flag `realtime` These types may change when OpenAI releases official specs for them.

+Again, the types do not bundle with a specific WS implementation.
+Need to convert a client event into a WS message by yourself, which is just simple `your_ws_impl::Message::Text(some_client_event.into_text())`.

 ## Image Generation Example